Types of Available Aid

 • Log in to studentaid.gov and select "Document Extenuating Circumstances" on the left navigation bar.
 Follow the directions and a representative from the Department of Education’s Applicant Services will contact the borrower with further instructions.

-• Contact Applicant Services at 1-800-557-7394 between 8a to 8p, Monday through Friday.
+• Contact Applicant Services at 1-800-557-7394 between 8:00 a.m. to 8:00 p.m., Monday through Friday.

-Step two: Utilize an Endorser
+Utilize an Endorser

 An endorser is someone who will pass the credit check and who agrees, similar to a co-signer, to repay the PLUS Loan if the student borrower is unable to do so.
 Almost anyone can serve as an endorser.

 If you choose to obtain an endorser, the endorser should complete the endorser addendum at studentaid.gov.
 The endorser will need the Loan Identification Number to connect the endorsement to the denied Grad PLUS Loan.
-The Loan Identification Number is located on studentloans.gov after you log in to your account.
+The Loan Identification Number is located on studentloans.gov after you log into your account.
 Completing the endorsement online also requires a Federal Student Aid ID (FSA ID) that utilizes a username and password.

 • If the endorser does not already have an FSA ID, they may create one at fsaid.ed.gov.